Centre for Research and Development | Arts

 - supporting, encouraging and developing the research activities of staff and postgraduate students in their pursuit of fresh insights, new knowledge and understanding

 - enhancing society's understanding of human culture and creativity, past and present.

 Research in the creative and performing arts, architecture, design, media and the humanities is at the forefront of a thriving research culture at the University of Brighton.
-The Faculty of Arts has systematically pursued an explicit strategy of disciplinary and interdisciplinary research, inter-relating critical theory, contemporary practices and their histories.
+The College of Arts and Humanities has systematically pursued an explicit strategy of disciplinary and interdisciplinary research, inter-relating critical theory, contemporary practices and their histories.
 This has generated fresh fields of interdisciplinary enquiry stimulating insights that question current practices and foster new understandings.